-The Academy of Theatre, Radio, Film and Television (in Slovene: Akademija za gledališče, radio, film in televizijo – AGRFT) is actively involved in the international community with its educational, artistic and research activities.
-It is a member of many prominent international professional associations, such as Fédération internationale pour la recherche théâtrale – International Federation for Theatre Research (FIRT/IFTR), the European League of Institutes of the Arts (ELIA), Centre international de liaison des écoles de cinéma et de télévision – International Association of Schools of Cinema and Television (CILECT) and others.
+The University of Ljubljana’s Academy of Theatre, Radio, Film and Television (in Slovene: Akademija za gledališče, radio, film in televizijo – AGRFT) is actively involved in the international community with its educational, artistic and research activities.
+It is a member of many prominent international professional associations, such as Fédération internationale pour la recherche théâtrale – International Federation for Theatre Research (FIRT/IFTR) and Centre international de liaison des écoles de cinéma et de télévision – International Association of Schools of Cinema and Television (CILECT); through the University of Ljubljana it is also a member of the European League of Institutes of the Arts (ELIA),

 International cooperation is organised through student exchanges and staff mobilities between AGRFT and foreign partner institutions, guest appearances at theatre and film festivals, where the academy presents its achievements, and within the framework of research programmes and projects that include academic staff.
 In addition, it is an intrinsic feature of AGRFT’s teaching process to host guest lecturers – academics, researchers, experts and artists in the field of performing arts, film and television.